 Specialist teachers plan and implement programs in Physical Education, Performing Arts, Visual Arts and Languages.
 Learning is enhanced through the development of critical and creative thinking skills, and through the provision of an excellent range of co-curricular activities in public speaking and debating, environmental awareness, intellectual challenges, sport and the arts

-Pymble’s Junior School supports each girl from Years 3 to 6 to participate in our vibrant, caring and respectful community.
+Pymble’s Junior School supports each girl from Kindergarten to 6 to participate in our vibrant, caring and respectful community.

 Every girl can reach her full potential at Pymble, and our Junior School girls receive a thorough grounding in core subjects to establish a firm foundation.
 We tailor learning so that girls receive additional support according to their needs – whether intensive assistance in literacy and numeracy, or extension activities to challenge the most advanced girls.